About Moogerah Peaks

 Stop the spread of pathogens (disease producing organisms such as phytophthora, myrtle rust and amphibian chytrid fungus).
 Soil and detritus can contain pathogens such as fungal spores that are harmful to the forest and frogs.

-- Keep to designated roads and walking tracks at all times.
+- Keep to designated roads and walking tracks, and the summit route at all times.

 - Start and finish your bushwalk with clean footwear by removing soil before leaving an area and keep all gear as clean and free from soil as possible during the walk.

-- Footwear hygiene stations are provided at the entrance to the walking tracks at Mount French and Mount Greville sections of Moogerah Peaks National Park.
+- Footwear hygiene stations are provided at the entrance to the walking tracks at Mount French section and the summit routes in Mount Greville section of Moogerah Peaks National Park.

-- Please clean and disinfect camping equipment using a disinfectant either at home or before visiting the park.
+- Please clean and disinfect camping equipment using a disinfectant before camping in Mount French section.